picfight/pfcd/README.md

 ## What is pfcd?

-pfcd is a full node implementation of PicFight written in Go (golang).
+pfcd is a full node implementation of Picfight written in Go (golang).

-It acts as a fully-validating chain daemon for the PicFight cryptocurrency.  pfcd maintains the entire past transactional ledger of PicFight and allows relaying of transactions to other PicFight nodes around the world.
+It acts as a fully-validating chain daemon for the Picfight cryptocurrency.  pfcd maintains the entire past transactional ledger of Picfight and allows relaying of transactions to other Picfight nodes around the world.

 This software is currently under active development.
 It is extremely stable and has been in production use since February 2016.